From Private Pilot to Airline Pilot, and Everything in Between

 - Certified Flight Instructor Certificate (optional, but common)

-- Fly as much as possible, with anyone who offers.
+- Fly as much as possible.

 - Network with fellow pilots and airport employees.